cniethammer/github-push-sync/README.md

 3.)
 Create action secrets on the GitHub repository named ACCESS_TOKEN_NAME and ACCESS_TOKEN with the
     corresponding values.
 (Settings->Secrets and Variables->Actions->New repository secret)

 4.)
-Add the .github/workflow/github-to-gitlab-push-sync.yml file to your GitHub repository.
+Add the .github/workflows/github-to-gitlab-push-sync.yml file to your GitHub repository and update the 'target-url' in it
+    to point to your gitlab repository.